Olaparib in Treating Patients with Metastatic Breast Cancer with DNA Repair Gene Mutations

 - Serum or plasma creatinine =< 1.5 x institutional upper limit of normal (ULN) OR creatinine clearance >= 51 mL/min/1.73 m^2 for participants (measured within 28 days prior to registration)

-- Willingness to undergo biopsy; if biopsy is not felt to be possible or safe, permission must be received from Dr. Tung to forgo a biopsy; in that event, formalin fixed, paraffin embedded (FFPE) tumor sample from a prior metastatic biopsy (preferable) or from the primary tumor tissue will be collected, unless none is available and Dr. Tung provides approval; if paraffin blocks are unable to be sent to for analysis due to institutional policy, 15 unstained paraffin slides may be sent instead; a formal eligibility exception is not needed as long as approval is granted and documented by Dr. Tung
+- Willingness to undergo biopsy; if biopsy is not felt to be possible or safe, permission must be received from Dr. Tung to forgo a biopsy; in that event, formalin fixed, paraffin embedded (FFPE) tumor sample from a prior metastatic biopsy (preferable) or from the primary tumor tissue will be collected, unless none is available or a biopsy would create unacceptable risk for the patient, and Dr. Tung provides approval; if paraffin blocks are unable to be sent for analysis due to institutional policy, 15 unstained paraffin slides may be sent instead; a formal eligibility exception is not needed as long as approval is granted and documented by Dr. Tung

 - Patients with a history of treated central nervous system (CNS) metastases are eligible, provided they meet all of the following criteria: * Disease outside the CNS is present * No clinical evidence of progression since completion of CNS-directed therapy * Minimum of 2 weeks between completion of radiotherapy and cycle 1 day 1 and recovery from significant (grade >= 3) acute toxicity with no ongoing requirement for > 10 mg of prednisone per day or an equivalent dose of other corticosteroid ** NOTE: Patient can receive a stable dose of corticosteroids before and during the study as long as these were started at least 4 weeks prior to treatment